Messi002/Flutter-Instagram/README.md

 # Flutter-Instagram
-This instagram app was built with flutter, firebase and using Provider as our State management
+Flutter, Firebase,Provider as our State management

 ## Features